SQream/sqream_docs/guides/operations/setup/local_docker.rst

       GPU 0: Tesla V100-PCIE-16GB (UUID: GPU-...)
       GPU 1: Tesla V100-PCIE-16GB (UUID: GPU-...)

 #.
 Enable NVIDIA's persistence daemon.
-This is mandatory for IBM POWER, but is recommended for other platforms as well.
+This is mandatory for IBM POWER9, but is recommended for other platforms as well.

       .. code-block:: console